BrokenSource/DepthFlow/.github/ISSUE_TEMPLATE/Anomaly.md

 - Replace or remove all the text inside the `{}` brackets on this template before submitting

-- Issues might be file-specific if the project deals with Audio or Video, consider reproducing the issue with a different file
+- Issues might be file-specific if the project deals with Audio or Video, consider verifying the issue with a different file

 - Only the latest version and commits of the Projects are supported (rolling release) -->